aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/apply-style-to-pivot-table/_index.md

 ## **Apply a Modern Named Preset Pivot Table Style**

-`PivotTable.PivotTableStyleType` accepts a value from the `Aspose.Cells.PivotTableStyleType` enumeration.
-The enumeration covers light themes `PivotTableStyleLight1` through `PivotTableStyleLight28` and dark themes `PivotTableStyleDark1` through `PivotTableStyleDark28`.
-The styles added in Excel 2017 (the second wave of light and dark themes) are reachable through the same enumeration.

 This is the recommended API for any modern file format.
 Unlike the legacy autoformat, the style selected here is rendered faithfully by Excel and survives round-trips through other Office tooling.

-The following example uses the same Fruit/Year/Amount data, creates an identical pivot table, applies `PivotTableStyleDark1`, and saves the workbook as `.xlsx`.

 ```cpp
 #include "Aspose.Cells.h"